zilliztech/zdoc/docs/tutorials/faqs/faq-monitors-and-metrics.md

 ---
-slug: /faqs-monitors-and-metrics
+slug: /faq-monitors-and-metrics
 beta: null
 notebook: null
 sidebar_position: 9
 ---

-# Monitors & Metrics
+# FAQ: Monitors & Metrics

 This topic lists the possible issues about monitors and metrics that you may encounter on Zilliz Cloud and the corresponding solution.